flaxandteal/flaxandteal-website/content/pages/maritime-mile.md

 ### Welcome to the Virtual Heritage Experience!

-Dive into the past with an innovative way to explore historical images, videos, audio clips, and captivating stories from heritage archives.
-Our project uses 3D/VR technology to bring history to life right at your fingertips.<br>
+<p>Dive into the past with an innovative way to explore historical images, videos, audio clips, and captivating stories from heritage archives.
+Our project uses 3D/VR technology to bring history to life right at your fingertips.</p>

 How it Works: